Finding the Frozen Hidden Falls at Nerstrand Big Woods State Park

 Whatever gift you choose for your adventurer they’ll be sure to appreciate it!
 Happy shopping!

-Miss the peak colors of the North Shore?
-Don’t worry, Lake Superior isn’t the only place to go ‘Leaf Peeping.’
+Lake Superior isn’t the only place to go ‘Leaf Peeping.’
 Take a look down South!
 These parks can still scratch that autumn itch without the long drive north.
+Grab your favorite autumn drink, hiking boots, and get exploring this fall.

 Within 1 Hour of the Twin Cities